aimetamere/abo-tracker/README.md

 This project was built as a learning exercise for backend development concepts including REST APIs, authentication, database operations, and workflow scheduling.
 Feel free to explore the codebase and use it as a reference for similar projects.

-## License

-This project is private and intended for educational purposes.